demogorgorn/yii2-jquery-sortable/README.md

 listTag | the tag to use for a container | String useDragHandle | whether the handle for drag should be used.
 If you want to use drag handle just specify it's html code: e.g., _<i class="fa fa-bars"></i>_.
 Please notice that you should set the handle param in clientOptions manually.
 E.g. '.fa-bars'.
 By default is set to false. | Boolean / String autoNestedEnabled | enable auto nested mode.
-By default Sortable support nested lists only in cases when these nested lists were defined when Sortable was initialized. | Boolean
+By default Sortable support nested lists only in cases when these nested lists were defined when Sortable was initialized. | Boolean appendElement | HTML element which will be appended to each list item.
+To disable set it to false. | Boolean / String

 *Please note You can set the following properties:*